netdata/netdata/docs/quickstart/infrastructure.md

 one of our recommended methods.
 These security best practices ensure no untrusted parties gain access to the metrics collected on any of your nodes.

-## Collect metrics from your system and applications
+## Collect metrics from your systems and applications

 Netdata has [300+ pre-installed collectors](/docs/collectors/COLLECTORS.md) that gather thousands of metrics with zero configuration.
 Collectors search each of your nodes in default locations and ports to find running applications and